Virtual Environments and Games & Simulations Networks Playground: Escape the Ordinary

 Location: Room Park View Lobby

-Stephanie Carmichael David Fliesen Ben Gallagher Adam Goodman Michele Haiken Mary Howard Sherry Jones Chris Luchs Scott Merrick Jessica Mlyniec Robert Nakama Kae Novak Ryan Rasar Len Scrogan Barbara Seaton Richard Tran Kitty Tripp Ann Ward Andrew Wheelock Mark Yap Devin Young
+Stephanie Carmichael David Fliesen Ben Gallagher Adam Goodman Dr. Michele Haiken Mary Howard Sherry Jones Chris Luchs Scott Merrick Jessica Mlyniec Robert Nakama Kae Novak Ryan Rasar Len Scrogan Barbara Seaton Richard Tran Kitty Tripp Ann Ward Andrew Wheelock Mark Yap Devin Young

 The Games & Simulations and Virtual Environments networks will provide a scaffolded experience using augmented reality, virtual reality, games and simulations.
 This will take a project-, problem- and challenge-based focus allowing participants to play along with an escape room challenge theme.